 There’s very little work by Ira Schnapp in these two late 1940s titles from DC Comics, but I’m including them as part of my effort to list all of Ira’s lettering for the company.
 ROMANCE TRAIL ran for only six issues under editor Julius Schwartz, and is an early example of a relatively rare crossover genre, “romance western.”
-On the cover of the first issue, July/Aug 1949, is singing cowboy Jimmy Wakely who would soon get his own title.
-The logo is probably by Ira Schnapp, with ROMANCE in script made with rope.
+On the cover of the first issue, July-Aug 1949, is singing cowboy Jimmy Wakely who would soon get his own title.
+The logo is by Ira Schnapp, with ROMANCE in script made with rope.
 It reminds me of a logo I think Ira designed in 1937 for a pulp magazine published by DC Comics owner Harry Donenfeld, below, more on that HERE.

-ROMANCE TRAIL #5 is famous, at least in my mind, as the home of the very first DC lettering of Gaspar Saladino, as I described in a series of blog posts beginning HERE.
+ROMANCE TRAIL #5 from 1950 is famous, at least in my mind, as the home of the very first DC lettering of Gaspar Saladino, as I described in a series of blog posts beginning HERE.
 Also in that issue is the only story lettering by Ira.
 As you can see, many pages in these comics are full of lettering, and Ira’s small style at least helps it fit.
 Schnapp lettering on this title can be summed up here:

 #5 March/April 1950: Once and For Always 8pp